studersi/test-4/Tutorial-00-README.md

 Depending on distribution, one or more of these packages may have different names.

 When compiling it is often the case that some components are missing.
 Installing packages is at times more difficult than in our case and versions may be incompatible in the worst case.
-There’s often a solution to the problem on the internet, but now and again you’ll have to dive really deep into the system to get to the root of the troubles.
+There’s often a solution to the problem on the internet, but now and again you’ll have to dive really deep into the system to get to the root of the difficulties.
 This should not be an issue in our simple case.

 ###Step 5: Compiling